gigify-music/gigify/README.md

 ## Contributing

-Please read [CONTRIBUTING.md] for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 [Contributors](https://github.com/your/project/contributors) will be gratefully acknowledged.